Zalpuwa: Earlier identification of Zalpa near the Black Sea

+Seeming indirect evidence from Ancient legends

-Zalpuwa was by a "Sea of Zalpa".
-It was the setting for an ancient legend about the Queen of Kanesh, which was either composed in or translated into the Hittite language:
+Zalpuwa is the setting for an ancient legend about the Queen of Kanesh, which was either composed in or translated into the Hittite language:

 "[The Queen] of Kanesh once bore thirty sons in a single year.
 She said: 'What a horde is this which I have born[e]!'
 She caulked(?) baskets with fat, put her sons in them, and launched them in the river.
 The river carried them down to the sea at the land of Zalpuwa.
 Then the gods took them up out of the sea and reared them.
 When some years had passed, the queen again gave birth, this time to thirty daughters.
 This time she herself reared them."

-The river at Kanesh (Sarımsaklı Çayı) drains into the Black Sea, not (for example) Lake Tuz.
+The river at Kanesh (Sarımsaklı Çayı) drains into the Black Sea, which seemingly supported the argument that the city was located near the Black Sea.

+Hittite connection and Arnuwanda prayer

 "Zalpuwa" is further mentioned alongside Nerik in Arnuwanda I's prayer.
 Nerik was a Hattic language speaking city which had fallen to the Kaskians by Arnuwanda's time.
 This portion of the prayer also mentioned Kammama, which was Kaskian as of the reign of Arnuwanda II.
 The conclusion until recently, was to locate Zalpuwa in a region of Hattian cities of northern central Anatolia: as were Nerik, Hattusa, and probably Sapinuwa, and Zalpuwa was thought to have been founded by Hattians, like its neighbours.

 Around the 18th century BC, Uḫna the king of Zalpuwa invaded Neša, after which the Zalpuwans carried off the city's "Sius" idol.
 Under Huzziya's reign, the king of Neša, Anitta, invaded Zalpuwa.
 Anitta took Huzziya captive, and recovered the Sius idol for Neša.
 Soon after that, Zalpuwa seems to have become culturally and linguistically Hittite.

 Arnuwanda's prayer implies that Zalpuwa was laid waste by Kaskians, at the same time that Nerik fell to them, in the early 14th century BC.

 İkiztepe on the Kızılırmak Delta near the Black Sea coast was suggested as a possible location for Zalpuwa.